-In 1999, Wallace Choy joined National Research Council of Canada as a member of research officers to work on polarization-independent quantum-well optical amplifiers and modulators.
-He joined Fujitsu Compound Semiconductor, Inc at San Jose, US in 2001 to work on real-time wavelength tunable lasers and 40Gbit/s optical transmitter modules.
+In 1999, Wallace Choy joined National Research Council of Canada as a member of research staff to work on optical device structures of polarization independent optical amplifiers and modulators.
+He joined Fujitsu at San Jose, US in 2001 to develop real-time wavelength tunable lasers and optical transmitter modules.

 He is currently an associate professor of Department of Electrical and Electronic Engineering, the University of Hong Kong (HKU).
 His current research interests are concerned with organic optoelectronic devices, plasmonic structures and nano-material devices, and optical and electrical properties of organics, metal nanomaterials and metal oxides.
 Dr. Choy has published over 135 internationally peer-reviewed journal papers, contributed to one book and five book chapters, as well as a number of US and China patents.
 Details of publication can be found in http://scholar.google.com.hk/citations?user=GEJf9dAAAAAJ.
 He was the recipient of the Sir Edward Youde Memorial Fellowship, the Croucher Foundation Fellowship, and the Outstanding Achievement Award from National Research Council of Canada and HKU Research Output Prize.
 He received overseas visiting fellowships from HKU to take a sabbatical leave at George Malliaras's Group, Cornell University in 2008, a visit to Prof. Y. Yang, UCLA in summers of 2009 and 2011, Prof. Karl Leo, Institut fuer Angewandte Photophysik (IAPP), Technische Universitaet Dresden, Germany in the summer of 2010, and Prof./Sir Richard Friend, Cavendish Lab, Cambridge University, UK for studying organic LEDs and solar cells.